Corn in the Classroom

 Lessons include the “Basics of Corn,” “Many Uses of Corn” and “Corn in the Environment.”
 While entertaining, these educational plans target grade level requirements for Missouri third graders in science, math, social studies and health.

-To order copies of the “Corn in the Classroom” activity book or poster, please complete the form below.
+To order copies of the “Corn in the Classroom” activity book or poster, please complete the order form.
 Please limit poster orders to one per classroom.
-For any questions, please contact Hilary Black, outreach coordinator.
+For any questions, please contact Hilary Black, associate director of communications.

 This lesson addresses Grade Level Expectations: SS5 1.4, SS5 1.5, SS5 1.6

 Distinguishes between various types of corn (sweet, popcorn, field)

 This lesson addresses Grade Level Expectations: SC 4 (Health)

 Identifies various uses within the 5 major consumer groups

 Explores the uses of corn through “Making your own” experiment

 | Corn & the Environment Lesson Plan|